[Legacy] I am running Windows Server 2008 (pre R2) and jobs are logging under the wrong user

 This issue also affects Windows Vista pre-SP2, and there have also been reports that patching at the server side does not resolve the issue, and that Vista clients must also be patched.
 If using pre-SP2 Vista clients we recommend updating to Vista Service Pack 2 or applying the hotfix if problems continue after patching the server.

 This problem may also manifest itself as the client pop-up appearing on the wrong desktop/user.

-Keywords: wrong user, incorrect accounting, not tracking, win2008 server
+Keywords: wrong user, incorrect accounting, not tracking, legacy, win2008 server